romz-pl/romzdb/README.md

 ## Compilation

-In order to compile, do the following:
+In order to compile, and run all tests execute bash script: `./build-all.sh`
-  - cd 3rdparty/googletest
-  - make gtest.a
-  - cd ../..
-  - mkdir build
-  - cd build
-  - cmake ..
-  - make
-  - ./tests/test.x

 ## Author